wwebers/dsmr/README.md

 # Simple YAML for an ESPHome based DSMR reader.

 I had to patch the [Arduino DSMR library](https://github.com/wwebers/arduino-dsmr) to make it work with the Aidon 6534 reader.
+See even the issue mentioned for the [original DSMR library](https://github.com/matthijskooijman/arduino-dsmr/issues/47).
 The library resides in another github repository and is a clone of the official Arduino library.

 ## Flashing the firmware